 • Remove all external devices connected to your PC (except for the mouse, keyboard, and LAN).

-• Disable or uninstall any third-party anti-malware apps.
+• Temporarily disable or uninstall any third-party anti-malware apps.

 Once this is done, you can proceed with performing an in-place upgrade.
 During this process, you will be upgrading your Windows to the next feature update.
 Here’s how to do it: